-It is important for applicants to note that KPIs will be measured against a baseline.
+It is important for applicants to note that KPIs will be measured against a baseline (wherever available).

 The baselining exercise will be done following the contracting stage and before the project is implemented or interventions commence.
-The baselining exercise will require cooperation from applications regarding the provision of organisation information such as current workforce, expenditure on wages/salaries for female and male employees, throughput/revenues/impact, and customer/beneficiary reach.
+The baselining exercise will require cooperation from applications regarding the provision of organisation information such as current workforce, expenditure on wages/salaries for female and male employees, throughout/revenues/impact, and customer/end-user reach.
 The information provided by applicants during the baselining exercise will be kept strictly confidential between the applicant and PREO and all KPI metrics reported by the PREO Programme will be aggregated to ensure confidentiality of individual project data.

-Action Learning Project Description
+D. Action Learning Project Description

-This Call for Applications round has been prepared by the Carbon Trust and Energy4Impact on behalf of the IKEA Foundation for the purpose of inviting the submission of proposals for Action Learning Projects.
-An Action Learning Project is defined as a new or existing project (looking for scale-up support) operating in the off-grid energy sector that stimulates the productive use of energy (PUE); such projects must have an inherent knowledge-generating aim that tests targeted research questions applicable to the sector in which the project operates, and which generates knowledge that can be used by the wider market and other stakeholders.
-The evidence base and knowledge generated by these projects will feed into the PREO Knowledge Hub to validate PUE approaches, attract further investment into the PUE market and identify promising projects and partnerships to consider for further support and scale-up following this challenge fund.
+This Call for Applications round has been prepared by the Carbon Trust and Mercy Corps Energy 4 Impact on behalf of the IKEA Foundation and the UK government, via the Transforming Energy Access TEA platform, for the purpose of inviting the submission of proposals for Action Learning Projects.
+An Action Learning Project is defined as a new or existing project (looking for scale-up support) that stimulates the productive use of renewable energy (PURE) activities; such projects must have an inherent knowledge-generating aim that tests targeted research questions applicable to the sector in which the project operates, and which generates knowledge that can be used by the wider market and relevant stakeholders.
+The evidence base and knowledge generated by these projects will feed into the PREO Knowledge Hub to validate PURE approaches, attract further investment into the PURE market and identify promising projects and partnerships to consider for further support and scale-up following this challenge fund.

-In addition to stimulating productive use of energy and economic activity, successful applicants are expected to undertake action research, gather and evaluate socio-economic impact data, and share learnings.
+In addition to stimulating productive use of renewable energy and economic activity, successful applicants are expected to undertake action research, gather and evaluate socio-economic impact data, and share learnings.
 Applications to PREO should articulate the overarching results-chain (as seen below) of the proposed project, that illustrates the intervention in response to the research questions and outlines the logical relationships among the resources that are invested, the activities that take place, and the sequence of changes that result (impact), such as increased local incomes, local jobs creation and create social and economic value through activities which create demand for clean, modern off-grid energy.

-The research question/s will be unique to each project and the project should formulate research objectives to measure progress against this research question using a suitable research methodology to yield tangible results.
-Each Action Learning Project will therefore have a research question or research questions and research objectives based on the research question/s that the PUE intervention will be measured against.
-For example, a healthcare organisation receiving, storing and administering vaccines could formulate a research question along the lines of: does the use of cold storage or refrigeration reduce the spoilage of vaccines thereby reducing healthcare costs for the organisation and improving the access to healthcare services for beneficiaries?
-The research objectives for this project could be to reduce vaccine spoilage by X units or Y% and to increase the number of beneficiaries reached from A to B. The methodology for the above example would require measuring the baseline, such as amount of vaccine spoilage through lack of refrigeration and the provision of vaccines to beneficiaries in a given period, formulating a data collection procedure to record spoilage and beneficiaries reached, and the reporting of the evidence for each period as the reduction in spoilage and the increased beneficiary reach as a result of the application of cold storage or refrigeration.
+The research question(s) will be unique to each project and the project should formulate research objectives to measure progress against this research question using a suitable research methodology to yield tangible results.
+Each Action Learning Project will therefore have a research question(s) and objectives based on the research question(s) that the PURE intervention will be measured against.
+For example, a provider of cooling solutions that store vaccines for healthcare facilities could formulate a research question along the lines of: 'Does the use of cold storage or refrigeration reduce the spoilage of vaccines thereby reducing operational costs for the facility and improving the access to healthcare services for end-users?
+The research objectives for this project could be to reduce vaccine spoilage by X units or Y%, demonstrate financial viability of investing in cooling solutions to customers and investors and to increase the number of end-users reached from A to B. The methodology for the above example would require measuring the baseline, such as amount of vaccine spoilage through lack of refrigeration and the provision of vaccines to end-users in a given period, formulating a data collection procedure to record spoilage and end-users reached, and the reporting of the impact of reduction in spoilage and the increased end-users on business model viability.